-Though boot viruses were once more common in the early 90s, they have since become less of a threat, as most computer motherboards now provide protection against such threats by denying access to the MBR without user permission.
-In recent years however, more sophisticated malware has been developed that have begin retargeting the MBR (e.g, Rootkit:W32/Whistler.A).
+Though boot viruses were common in the early 90s, they became much rarer after most computer motherboard manufacturers added protection against such threats by denying access to the Master Boot Record (the most commonly targeted component) without user permission.

 In recent years however, more sophisticated malware have emerged that have found ways to circumvent that protection and retarget the MBR (e.g, Rootkit:W32/Whistler.A).

 Boot viruses differ based on whether they target the Master Boot Record (MBR), the DOS Boot Record (DBR) or the Floppy Boot Record (FBR):